dougeby/IntuneDocs/InTuneDocs/EndUser/enroll-your-device-in-Intune-android.md

 Before you try to install company apps, go to **Settings** &gt; **Security**, and turn on **Unknown sources**.
 If you don't turn on this option before you try to install apps, you'll see the following message: "Install blocked.
 For security reasons, your device is set to block installations of apps obtained from unknown sources."
 You can tap **Settings** on the error dialog box to go to the **Unknown sources** option.

+> [!Note]
+> If your organization is using telecom expense management software, you will have an additional few steps to complete before your device is fully enrolled.
+Find out more [here](enroll-your-device-with-telecom-expense-management-android.md).

 Still need help?
 Contact your IT admin (check the [Company Portal website](http://portal.manage.microsoft.com) for contact information), or write the Microsoft Android team at wintunedroidfbk@microsoft.com.